30 Mar NOMADLAND

 A Lonely Nomad in the Land of Loss

 Beau died.
 The recession hit.
-And, in 2011, Fern lost her job when the US Gypsum plant shut down on January 31, in Empire, Nevada.
-She’d worked there alongside Beau for years and stayed there after he died.
-How to survive now?
-There’s been so much loss.
+In 2011, Fern lost her job when the US Gypsum plant shut down in Empire, Nevada.
+She’d worked there for years, alongside Beau, and stayed.

-With nowhere to go and no house to live in, Fern builds out a van – Vanguard, she calls her – stores the unnecessary belongings, hugs an old jacket of Beau’s close to her heart, gives it a kiss, and hits the road.
-After all, she doesn’t need much of anything, right?
-Attachments aren’t easy now.
-All she needed was Beau and a job.
-But now Beau’s gone.
+With nowhere to go and no house to live in, Fern builds out a van – Vanguard, she calls him – stores her unnecessary belongings, hugs an old jacket of Beau’s close to her heart, gives it a kiss and hits the road.
+After all, she doesn’t need much of anything now, right?

 Linda May, who lives in a van too, tells Fern how she found Bob Wells and nomad life.
 She draws a map to Arizona where Bob’s support group gathers “for people that need help.”
 “No,” Fern says, “I’m not going to come.”
 She can’t allow any need.
 Not now.